-Rachele Kanigel is an associate professor of journalism at San Francisco State University, where she advises Golden Gate Xpress, the student newspaper, and teaches Newswriting, Reporting, Introduction to Online Journalism, News Entrepreneurship, The Contemporary Magazine, Magazine Writing and Magazine Editing.
+Rachele Kanigel is a professor of journalism at San Francisco State University, where she advises Golden Gate Xpress, the student newspaper, and teaches Newswriting, Reporting, Introduction to Online Journalism, News Entrepreneurship, The Contemporary Magazine, Magazine Writing and Magazine Editing.
 She also writes, mostly about health and medicine and about journalism education, for magazines and websites.
 She is a frequent contributor to PBS MediaShift.

 She was a newspaper reporter for 15 years for daily newspapers, including The Oakland Tribune and The News & Observer of Raleigh, North Carolina and was a freelance correspondent for TIME magazine.
 She has also written for U.S. News and World Report, Prevention, Health, San Francisco Magazine, Organic Style, People, Reader’s Digest and other magazines.